Facilities and Equipment

 The Department's graphics laboratory and darkroom give students the experience of professional photography production.
-Housing both a traditional "wet" darkroom and a more modern digital photographic manipulation facility, students are able to shoot and produce photography either from black and white 35 mm film cameras or full-color digital cameras.
+Housing a modern digital photographic manipulation facility, students are able to shoot and produce photography from full-color digital SLR cameras.
 The graphics laboratory also houses large format printers, equipment for mounting and framing photographs, scanners, and state-of-the-art digital photographic manipulation hardware and software.

 Computers and Digital Production

 The Department of Communications contains one of the only Apple-equipped computer laboratories on campus.
 The "Mac Lab" contains eighteen Mac Pro computers, various media format "card readers," flatbed and film scanners, and "smart classroom" technology.